 ENMU has a U.S. Postal Service facility on campus and students may reserve an ENMU Post Office box.
 Mail is delivered and sorted Monday through Friday.
 There is a replacement fee for lost keys.

-Cohabitation is prohibited in all campus residences.
+Cohabitation is prohibited in all campus residence halls.
 Guests are not permitted during early arrival or break housing periods.
-Disregard for your roommate’s rights or repeated violation of this policy will lead to disciplinary action.
+Disregard for your roommate's rights or repeated violation of this policy will lead to disciplinary action.
 Guests may be removed at any time for any reason.
 Abuse of the guest policy may result in disciplinary action.

 Pets are not allowed in the residences, either on a permanent or visitation basis.
 You may keep fish in an aquarium of 25 gallons or less.
 ENMU reserves the right to remove any pets that are illegal or found to be poorly cared for, or posing a health risk to humans.